Post

 Process

-• Conducted usability tests across different customer segments for early feedback
+• Conducted usability sessions across user segments

 Key Findings